 For any approach to partner relationship management to work, it is essential to clearly define and plan various types of programs related to partners.
 It’s helpful to imagine the process you’d take when hiring a new sales associate–you’d first want to introduce them to your product through extensive training, give them the resources they will need to be successful, provide them with leads to start, and (if you’re good) offer incentives for motivation.

 Partner programs will look very similar.
 To be truly effective, these programs should be a continuous feat, one that extends the length of your business together.

-While it would be great if all partners learned everything there is to know about your organization and ride off into the sunset selling forever, the reality is–they need ongoing support from you AND a little incentive as motivation.
+While it would be great if all partners learned everything there is to know about your organization and ride off into the sunset selling forever, the reality is–that they need ongoing support from you AND a little incentive as motivation.

-This is a critical element of making your channel program successful.
+This is critical to making your channel program successful.
 Don’t feed and choke them with a lot of materials.
-You will need to stair step them through your partner journey to make sure they learn as they go along, but most important they achieve quick success by selling and servicing their customer base.
-Ease of doing business, but also ease of learning from you are going to the two most critical drivers for success.
-And this is where a well-designed partner portal using ZINFI’s partner relationship management software can greatly help.
+You will need to stairstep them through your partner journey to make sure they learn as they go along, but most importantly they achieve quick success by selling and servicing their customer base.
+Ease of doing business, but also ease of learning from you are going to be the two most critical drivers for success.
+This is where a well-designed partner portal using ZINFI’s partner relationship management software can greatly help.